How to Hire Employees for Cleaning Business

 As your business grows, your simple recruitment plan grows with it and is available to hand off to your new office manager when the time comes.

-Setting Up a Recruitment Program
+Setting Up a Staff Recruitment Plan

 The best time to setup a recruitment program is before you start hiring.
 This defines your recruitment polices for attracting and selecting external candidates.
 This includes: